Dharinesh/Transformers-for-language-translation/README.md

 ## License

-- This is using GNU General License ... feel free to use the resources
+- This is using GNU General License ... feel free to use the resources.
+[License]